rappdw/tsne-perf-test/README.md

 **NOTE: do not run -d, for some reason, this slows things down significatnly. if you need to detach, use ctl-p, ctrl-q**

 ## vs. scikit-learn impl
-Because of implementation differences I don't include scikit-learn in the performance test.
-Because of the implementation chosen in scikit-learn, it performs significantly slower than any of these implementations (approximately twice as long as the lvdmaaten implementation).
+Because of implementation differences I don't include scikit-learn in the performance test. scikit-learn performs significantly slower than any of these implementations (approximately twice as long as the lvdmaaten implementation with informal testing).

 ## On an EC2 m5.12xlarge instance
 ### 2500 Instance MNIST Data